fbpx

 At Northwestern, you’ll approach law enforcement and criminal justice with a heart of ministry.
 Our small classes allow our faculty to encourage you to grow in your faith while you minister to others.

 You can choose from two different tracks: General Criminal Justice or Law Enforcement.
-Northwestern’s criminal justice program is POST-certified (Police Officer Standards and Training).
-Northwestern is one of 30 schools in the state of Minnesota that offers this certification.
+Northwestern’s law enforcement track is POST-certified (Police Officer Standards and Training).
+Northwestern is one of 29 schools in the state of Minnesota that offers this certification.
 After you complete your coursework through Northwestern, you will be approved for the academic component of the Professional Peace Officer Education (PPOE).
-Students will still be required to complete a fitness test with an outside agency after graduating.
+Students will still be required to complete the skills component with an outside agency after graduating.

 Our criminal justice professors are former or current practitioners.
 They will help you build professional contacts and explore areas of interest.
 Through a required internship class, you’ll collaborate with federal, state, county, and local agencies to provide hands-on training and experience.